Islandora/documentation/docs/contributing/create_issues.md

 ![New Issue button](../assets/create_issues_newissue.jpg)
 3. Fill in the information for your issue:
     1. Fill in a descriptive title.
 If you are posting a use case, you can start with "Use Case:"
     2. Fill in the body of your issue.
-Describe a big you are seeing and how to reproduce it; describe how an existing feature could be improved; describe a new feature and how it should work; describe documentation that needs to be written or expanded.
+Describe a bug you are seeing and how to reproduce it; describe how an existing feature could be improved; describe a new feature and how it should work; describe documentation that needs to be written or expanded.
-    3. Use the built-in text editor to help format your issue in [markdown].
+    3. Use the built-in text editor to help format your issue in [Markdown](http://en.wikipedia.org/wiki/Markdown).
     4. Preview your issue to make sure the formatting looks the way you want.
     5. Click **Submit new issue** to add your issue to the queue.
 ![Create Issue window](../assets/create_issues_commentbox.jpg)